Guiding Principles for Diabetes Care

 Team care is essential for effective diabetes prevention and management.
 Team structure is best determined by the practice setting.
 Teams should be led by the most appropriate health care professional, and may include primary care physicians, diabetes educators, endocrinologists, dietitians, nurses, nurse practitioners, pharmacists, physician assistants, psychologists, dental professionals, exercise professionals, social workers, specialists for care of the eye, foot, heart, and kidney, and others as necessary.
 Many of these team members also may be certified diabetes educators.
 Trained lay educators such as “promotores” and community health workers can be effective team members.

-Other elements of importance to the delivery of diabetes care, in addition to team care, such as creating a patient registry, assessing practice needs, implementing processes of care, connecting to community resources, and evaluating outcomes are presented in detail on website.
+Other elements of importance to the delivery of diabetes care, in addition to team care, such as creating a patient registry, assessing practice needs, implementing processes of care, connecting to community resources, and evaluating outcomes are presented in detail on the Practice Transformation site.
 This website provides tools and resources to help health care professionals implement systems changes.

 Early identification and management of prediabetes can delay or prevent the onset of type 2 diabetes.
 In people with type 1 and type 2 diabetes, ongoing comprehensive diabetes care, including the ABCs of diabetes (A1C for glucose, Blood pressure, and Cholesterol), can prevent or control diabetes-related microvascular and macrovascular complications.
 With proper medical management, education, self-care, and attention to behavior, social, and environmental factors, people with diabetes and prediabetes can live long, active, and productive lives.